High Potential Individual Visa – UK Guide 2025

 If a recent graduate of a top global university already has leave to remain in the UK under another immigration route, they may extend their stay by switching into the High Potential Individual visa route, provided they do not have or were last granted permission as either a Visitor, a Short-term student, a Parent of a Child Student, a Seasonal Worker, a Domestic Worker in a Private Household or outside the UK’s Immigration Rules, such as on compassionate grounds.

 The High Potential Individual visa route also does not lead directly to settlement in the UK.
-Prior to expiry of their leave, a visa-holder would need to switch to another immigration route that does provide a path to settlement.
+To become eligible to remain in the UK indefinitely, the visa holder would need to switch to another immigration route that does provide a path to settlement.
 They would need to satisfy the requirements under that route but, in this way, it would give the individual an opportunity to apply for indefinite leave to remain (ILR) at a later date.
 For example, under the Skilled Worker route, a visa-holder can apply for ILR having lived and worked in the UK for a period of 5 years.

 If you are considering your options to remain in the UK, or to return home and apply to come back to the UK, there are several options to look at.